ggercek/image_compare/README.rst

         * In addition to categories, 4 Hash Sizes are used for testing, 8, 16, 32, 64.
 The hash size only applies to AHash, DHash, PHash and WHash methods.
 During testing hash_size values higher than 16 generated quite a bit of noise, so they are not included.
-            * Note: Hash size values do not affect the results of SSIM and NRMSE
         * The cartesian product of category members are used to generate image pairs for the data set.
           Cartesian product ensured existence of every combination in data set, including the identical pairs.
         * The data set is composed of 27 identical and 162 non-identical pairs